Maguzawa Hausa people

 Maguzawa are a subcategory of the Hausa people.
 Most of the citizens are found in the rural areas close to Kano and Katsina and other parts of Northern Nigeria.
-They are known to have facial scarification similar to early rulers of Kano and Katsina.
+They are known to have facial scarification similar to the early rulers of Kano and Katsina.
 In terms of culture, there are major differences between Muslim Hausas and the Maguzawa in terms of religion and social organization.

 History

 According to tradition, the Maguzawa are in fact the original stock of the Hausa people.
 The Maguzawa were referenced in the Kano Chronicle to have existed since the earliest days of Kano over a millennia ago.
-The distinction between the Maguzawa and the rest of Kano's society began in the 14th century during reign of Yaji I who along with Wangara Scholars was able to impose the Islamic faith on the people of Kano.
-While the religion of Islam continued to evolve to a more syncretic version which the Fulani war sought to expunge, the Maguzawa and their religion became a separate faction in the State.
+The distinction between the Maguzawa and the rest of Kano's society began in the 14th century during the reign of Yaji I who along with Wangara Scholars were able to impose the Islamic faith on the people of Kano.
+While the religion of Islam continued to evolve to a more syncretic version which the Fula jihad sought to expunge, the Maguzawa and their religion became a separate faction in the State.
 They purely adhered to the oldest form of paganism while the Hausa rulers of Kano and most of their followers practiced a syncretic form of Islam which included elements from paganism.
 For example, one of the fetish items venerated in Kano before the Jihad was a Quran covered in goat or cow skin called "Dirki".
 The Hausa aristocracy were also known to have marabouts and Islamic scholars to call upon during their times of need.
 Nevertheless, while there were differences between the practices of the Maguzawa and the omnist version of Islam practised in these states, the Maguzawa remained a vital faction in the state and were often called upon to carry out pagan rituals by the Hausa kings.
 Very few of the Maguzawa remain today as most of them have converted to Islam and a small minority have converted to Christianity.